A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Optimal Choice

 Note that

-so this is equvalent to minimizing the squared expectation of $w()$.
-If we assume that everything is Gaussian, and that $X, Z$ have standard normal marginal distributions with correlation $\rho$, this becomes equivalent to minimizing
+so this is equivalent to minimizing the squared expectation of $w()$.
+If we assume that everything is Gaussian and that $X, Z$ have standard normal marginal distributions with correlation $\rho$, this becomes equivalent to minimizing

 with respect to $\tau$.
 We can rewrite this expression as: